opatiny/chemexper-internship-workbook/general/dailyReports.md

 - continued making little enhancements to the bioreactor gui
 - had troubles with displaying the local date of the client because everything is done on the server with node-red
 - wrote and tested influxdb startup script

+### 2020.06.22 - w13

+- continued working on final details of the bioreactors GUI
+  - implemented a button to sync the continuous queries
+- checked out the OpenJS World page and registered for the events that looked nice